acrogenesis/Doodle-Doodle/README.md

 #### Begin-End
 ![begin-end-block](images/begin-end.png)

 The Begin-End block serves as the _main_ section of your program.
-This is the starting point of the execution, there can only be one of this blocks.
+This is the starting point of the execution, there can only be one of these blocks.

 #### Variables & Constants
 ![variables-and-constants](images/vars&constants.png)